TesterMachine/WinVistaRepo/README.md

 In this case the root certificates can be updated using the same scripts from the [W7RevivalTools](https://github.com/TesterMachine/W7RevivalTools/) repository as they do not have many differences.

 Here you will upload Compatible Web Browsers and some software compatible with Windows Vista.

-A GUIDE is included in this repository for the installation of the extended kernel created by win32ss + Software compatible with the extended kernel.
+(Also included for Windows Vista with extended kernel)

 To access the published software, go to  [![Static Badge](https://img.shields.io/badge/Software-blue?style=flat-square&logo=buffer)](https://github.com/TesterMachine/WinVistaRepo/tree/main/Software)